gxlxzzzz/Expense-Tracker/readme.md

 # Expense Tracker Documentation

+## Links

+See my Designs as im building live : https://www.figma.com/design/5J1Ooa5tWvulwibQokN1WE/Expense-Tracker?node-id=1-2&t=Cd9KEJPqNkOuRclt-1 you're already in my repo... not linking that

 ## Context

 Purely a project intended for personal use, i've found often i'm getting paid and